|MP 8.01.27||Hematopoietic Stem-Cell Transplantation for Breast Cancer|

 - Some contracts or certificates of coverage (e.g., FEP) may include specific conditions in which autologous bone marrow transplantation would be considered eligible for coverage.

-History of Hematopoietic Stem Cell Transplantation for breast cancer
+History of Hematopoietic Stem Cell Transplant for Breast Cancer

 Tandem Autologous Transplantation

-Randomized trials of autologous hematopoietic stem cell transplantation (HSCT) versus standard dose chemotherapy for patients with high-risk non-metastatic or metastatic breast cancer have not shown a survival advantage with HSCT, with greater treatment-related mortality and toxicity.
+Randomized trials of autologous hematopoietic stem cell transplantation (HSCT) versus standard dose chemotherapy for patients with high-risk nonmetastatic or metastatic breast cancer have not shown a survival advantage with HSCT, and have shown greater treatment-related mortality and toxicity.
 Therefore, autologous HSCT is considered not medically necessary for this indication.

 Nonrandomized studies using reduced-intensity or myeloablative allogeneic HSCT for metastatic breast cancer have suggested a possible graft-versus-tumor effect, but remains investigational for this indication.